grantsweeney02/grantsweeney02/README.md

 </p>

 - 📈 I'm currently working on [EpochTrade](https://github.com/grantsweeney02/EpochTrade), a platform aimed at simplifying algorithmic trading for beginners.
-- 🌱 I’m diving deep into **Swift and Algorithmic Trading** to explore innovative ways to enhance mobile trading experiences.
+- 🌱 I’m deep diving into **Swift and Algorithmic Trading** to explore innovative ways to enhance mobile trading experiences.
-- ✅ Recently completed [WisdomWidget](https://github.com/grantsweeney02/WisdomWidget), a Google Chrome Extension that is your educational co-pilot taking notes for you as you study.
+- ✅ Recently completed [WisdomWidget](https://github.com/grantsweeney02/WisdomWidget), a Google Chrome Extension that is your educational co-pilot taking notes as you study.
 - 👨‍💻 Explore my work at [grantsweeney.co](https://grantsweeney.co).
 - 📫 Reach out to me at **grant.h.sweeney@outlook.com**.